The Blavatnik National Awards honor America’s most innovative young faculty-rank scientists and engineers.

 Nominations are accepted from an invited group of research universities, independent research institutions, academic medical centers, and government laboratories from around the United States, as well as from the Awards’ own Scientific Advisory Council, composed of renowned science and technology leaders.
+Past Laureates of the Blavatnik National Awards are also invited to submit nominations.
 The program expands on an awards program, started in 2007, for young scientists in New York, New Jersey, and Connecticut.

-Members of the Jury responsible for selecting the Blavatnik Laureates are some of the nation’s most distinguished scientists.
-Both the Blavatnik Awards Scientific Advisory Council and Jury include Nobel Laureates, National Medal of Science recipients, and National Academy of Sciences members.
+Members of the Jury responsible for selecting the Blavatnik National Awards honorees are some of the nation’s most distinguished scientists.
+Both the Blavatnik National Awards Scientific Advisory Council and Jury include Nobel Laureates, National Medal of Science recipients, and National Academy of Sciences members.

 The Blavatnik National Awards are conferred at a formal ceremony in New York City each fall.